 Broadband Direct Air to Ground communication (DA2GC) in the band 5855-5875 MHz.

-Using the set of WAS/RLAN parameters shown in Annex 4, the preliminary studies were conducted based on the following approach:
+Using the set of WAS/RLAN parameters shown in Annex 4(Annex 4 is missing!!), the preliminary studies were conducted based on the following approach:

 As an initial step, perform MCL calculations were performed for potentially worst case scenarios between RLAN and other systems.